Gwynny/Gwynny/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning to rank.
-You can check repo below.
-Soon will be project with ranking.
-- 👯 I’m looking to collaborate on ranking and recommendations problems

 <!--
 **Gwynny/Gwynny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.